-The objectives of the Neuroepidemiology Training Program are twofold.
+The objectives of the NIH T32 Neuro-Epidemiology Training Program (NETP) are twofold.
 The first is to provide background in the disciplines of epidemiology and biostatistics to trained neurologists, with the objective of training research scientists capable of designing and implementing clinical and epidemiologic studies of neurologic disease.
 The second goal is to provide neurology background to individuals with a PhD in epidemiology or biostatistics to allow them to pursue independent research in the areas of neurology.
-In both cases, our goal is to develop researchers in the field of neurology who are capable of sustaining a research career.
+In both cases, our goal is to develop researchers in the field of neurology who are capable of sustaining a research career. [more information]

 Neuropsychology and Cognition in Aging Training Program